Edge LED Backlight: The

 - Graphics: Eases prolonged monitor viewing with clearer detailed

-Rovi Guide: The Rovi On-Screen Guide provides up to 24 hours
+On-Screen TV Guide: The On-Screen TV Guide provides up to two days of

-Note: The Rovi On-Screen Guide is available with connection to
+Note: TV Guide is available with connection to your cable service

 Info Banner: The television's Info Banner